12 Top-Rated Things to Do in London, Ontario

 11. Pay a Visit to St. Peter's Cathedral Basilica

 Built in 1827, the Catholic St. Peter's Cathedral Basilica makes for a picturesque backdrop for a photo.
 Located in the heart of the city's downtown core, it's worth visiting during mass or a service to hear its magnificent organ.
-Built in 1923, it's remained little changed since and reputedly sounds much the same as when it was installed.
+Built in 1923, the organ remains little changed since and reputedly sounds much the same as when it was installed.

 The pretty St. Paul's Cathedral is also extremely picture-worthy.
 Built in 1844, this attractive red brick structure is the city's oldest church.